-- Technology, in particular contactless payments are being encouraged, especially with fears of the spread of the virus via banknotes.
-The large payment processors have seen predominantly business as usual with much of their work powering the day to day payments of economies.
+- Technology, in particular contactless payments, is being encouraged, especially with fears of the spread of the virus via banknotes.
+The large payment processors have predominantly seen business as usual, with much of their work powering the day-to-day payments of economies.

 - With traditional supply chains impacted and more people staying at home, ecommerce may see some boosts, especially in countries outside of China.
 But anyone reliant on a supply chain involving China and therefore payments to China are having a challenging time.